書誌事項

 Latin text and English translation on opposite pages

-The poetry of Horace (born 65 BCE) is richly varied, its focus moving between public and private concerns, urban and rural settings, Stoic and Epicurean thought.
-Here is a new Loeb Classical Library edition of the great Roman poet's Odes and Epodes, a fluid translation facing the Latin text.
+Monumental verse.
+The poetry of Horace (born 65 BC) is richly varied, its focus moving between public and private concerns, urban and rural settings, Stoic and Epicurean thought.
+The Loeb Classical Library edition of the great Roman poet’s Odes and Epodes boasts a faithful and fluid translation and reflects current scholarship.
 Horace took pride in being the first Roman to write a body of lyric poetry.
 For models he turned to Greek lyric, especially to the poetry of Alcaeus, Sappho, and Pindar; but his poems are set in a Roman context.
-His four books of odes cover a wide range of moods and topics.
+His four books of Odes cover a wide range of moods and topics.
 Some are public poems, upholding the traditional values of courage, loyalty, and piety; and there are hymns to the gods.
-But most of the odes are on private themes: chiding or advising friends; speaking about love and amorous situations, often amusingly.
-Horace's seventeen epodes, which he called iambi, were also an innovation for Roman literature.
-Like the odes they were inspired by a Greek model: the seventh-century iambic poetry of Archilochus.
-Love and political concerns are frequent themes; here the tone is generally that of satirical lampoons.
-"In his language he is triumphantly adventurous," Quintilian said of Horace; this new translation reflects his different voices.
+But most of the Odes are on private themes: chiding or advising friends; speaking about love and amorous situations, often amusingly.
+Horace’s seventeen Epodes, which he called iambi, were also an innovation for Roman literature.
+Like the Odes they were inspired by a Greek model: the seventh-century iambic poetry of Archilochus.
+Love and political concerns are frequent themes; the tone is only occasionally aggressive.
+“In his language he is triumphantly adventurous,” Quintilian said of Horace; Niall Rudd’s translation reflects his different voices.